Kishorekumar2789/Cepheid-CafeTownSend/README.md

 ## Overview:
-This is Behavior Driven Development Test Automation Framework using Selenium with Java, JUnit, TestNG and Maven This Behavior Driven framework integration with TestNg which gives more flexibility build pipeline
+This is Behavior Driven Development Test Automation Framework using Selenium with Java, JUnit, TestNG and Maven.
+This Behavior Driven framework is integrated with TestNg which gives more flexibility in CI/CD build pipeline

 ### Prerequisite:
 Install below softwares: